SE Racing: SE Racing

 The company was originally called Scot Enterprises and later SE Racing.
 SE Racing began experimenting with flat oval aluminum tubing that they called Floval.
-In 1977 SE Racing produced the JU-6 which was named after Jeff Utterback from their racing team.
-He finished 6th nationally.
+In 1977 SE Racing produced the JU-6, named after Jeff Utterback, who finished 6th nationally for SE's racing team.
 The Floval frame featured elongated aluminum tubes with long welds which eliminated the need for Gusset plates.
-The aluminum frame was also one third the weight of Chromoly.
+The aluminum frame was also one third the weight of Chromoly steel.
 The Floval also had 24″ wheels.

 In 1979 the PK Ripper was manufactured by SE Racing.
 The bike was named for BMX racer Perry Kramer.
-When the bike was introduced it was considered cutting edge, and 2000 units were sold before the company had shipped any units.
+When the bike was introduced, it was considered cutting edge, and 2000 units were sold before the company had even shipped any units.
 The PK Ripper is the longest production BMX bike and is still in production as of 2022.

 SE Bikes

 SE Racing is now called (SE Bikes).
 They continue to produce the PK Ripper and the Floval Flyer.
 The company has collaborated with the shoe company Vans to create BMX shoes.

 BikeCo, LLC is the distributor of SE Bikes, and they are headquartered in Philadelphia.